Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Results

 which prescribes $800$ localized circular patches of lower wettability ($\vartheta\approx 2$) with approximate radius $0.05$ units and positions $(\bar{x}_j,\bar{y}_j)$ chosen randomly to lie in the square $(-3,3)\times (-3,3)$, so that the features are at least $0.15$ dimensionless units apart.
 A similar calculation has been performed in Ref.~\cite{Savva2018} for the case of constant mass to examine stick-slip behaviours with advancing contact lines.
 Here, we are interested in the dynamic phenomena that arise from cycling the volume through periodic mass changes.
 To properly resolve contact line variations occurring at shorter scales would require a very large number of collocation points in the azimuthal direction, which makes solving the full model inefficient with our current implementation and the hybrid model rather challenging due to the solution of large dense matrix-vector equations at each time-step.
 Hence, we chose to perform this simulation with the reduced model only, although strictly speaking we no longer have $a_0\gg\aphi$ as required by the asymptotic analysis undertaken.
 However, since the reduced model works generally well for other cases considered, we can use it to gather a qualitative outlook on the dynamics that arise and to demonstrate that the model is able to capture the generic features that arise in experimental settings rather well.

-The result of the computation is shown in Fig.\ \ref{3DFig_SmallScale}, where dynamically cycling the droplet volume with the localized flux $q(\*x,t)=\dot{v}(t)\delta(\*x)$ gives rise to a number of features present in previous examples.
-Firstly, it is easy to see from Figs.\ \ref{3DFig_SmallScale}(a) and (b) that pinning/de-pinning events emerge throughout both the inflow and outflow stages.
+The result of the computation is shown in Fig.\ \ref{3DFig_SmallScale}, where dynamically cycling the droplet volume with $q(\*x,t)=\dot{v}(t)\delta(\*x)$ gives rise to a number of features present in previous examples.
+Firstly, it is easy to see from Figs.\ \ref{3DFig_SmallScale}(a) and (b) that pinning/de-pinning events emerge throughout both the stages where fluid is injected and withdrawn.
 The constant-radius and angle modes also appear as a consequence of the pinning events which suggests, like in Part I, that such behaviours may arise in experimental settings due to substrate features whose effects are more difficult to quantify (see Figs.~\ref{3DFig_SmallScale}(c) and (d)).
 Interestingly, the dynamics presented here are qualitatively very similar to Fig.\ 10 in Ref.~\cite{Lam2002} by \citeauthor{Lam2002}, where the authors experimentally analyze cycling the droplet's volume through a needle at its base.
-Like the results here, \citeauthor{Lam2002} showed that the constant-radius mode is rather brief and occurs shortly after the flow conditions switch, giving predominately the constant-angle mode.
-Noteworthy also is that the stick-slip and pinning behaviours are reminiscent of the results in Refs.\ \cite{Cubaud2004} and \cite{Cubaud2001} by \citeauthor{Cubaud2004}, although no direct comparisons can be made because larger droplets are considered where gravitational effects become appreciable, which, in the present case, are neglected in favor of analytical tractability.
+Like the results here, \citeauthor{Lam2002} showed that the constant-radius mode is rather brief (evidenced, e.g., by the clustering of contact line profiles in Fig.~\ref{3DFig_SmallScale}b when $t\approx450$) and occurs shortly after the flow conditions switch, giving predominately the constant-angle mode.
+Noteworthy also is that the stick-slip and pinning behaviours are reminiscent of the results in Refs.\ \cite{Cubaud2004} and \cite{Cubaud2001} by Cubaud \emph{et al.}, although no direct comparisons can be made because larger droplets are considered where gravitational effects become appreciable, which, in the present case, are neglected in favor of analytical tractability.